RobbyTee/SalesForce/README.md

 # SalesForce

 This Python script automates assembling a spreadsheet based on information unique to an account in SalesForce and scheduling an appointment based on the customer's preferences.
 I'm a glutton for punishment so I wrote this using Safari on Mac OS.
-I'm certain at this point it'd be easier to recreate this in Google Chrome.
+I'm certain at this point it would have been easier to write this using Google Chrome.

 We use the Google Platform for spreadsheets and documents; [Cal.com](https://cal.com) for scheduling appointments.